Friday, December 10, 1999

 Democracy a la venezolana

-At this moment in time, everything is black or white.
+At the moment, everything is black or white.
 It is either "yes" or "no".
 There is no possibility for a "yes plus" or a "no minus".
 Normally, when hesitant, one is the target of all type of efforts to win you over.
-Currently one is ignored and irrevocably branded as an enemy by both sides
+Currently, one is ignored and irrevocably branded as an enemy by both sides

 In these circumstances, to put one’s head into today’s debate about the constitution is risky unless this is done firmly within the traditional Venezuelan concept of neither one, nor the other, but just the contrary.